patrickaod/Little-Origami/README.md

 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://patrickaod.github.io/Little-Origami)

+### Git Commit Messages

+I've become aware that I've been using the wrong tense for my commit messages.
+This mistake unfortuately can't be remedied, but moving forwards I will use the presenet tense when sending messages.

 ### Local Deployment